Home

 Strip away the software and the warehouse is a people problem.
 That is also where the money to buy the software comes from.

-Labor is half to two-thirds of what it costs to run a warehouse, and the workforce churns ferociously: the work is hard, repetitive, and physically punishing, and roughly half the floor turns over in a year.
+Labor is half to two-thirds of what it costs to run a warehouse, and the workforce churns ferociously: the work is repetitive and physically punishing, and roughly half the floor turns over in a year.
 So the business case for nearly every WMS and every robot is, at bottom, a labor case.
 A labor management system sets a fair time standard for each task and measures everyone against it, which raises productivity and, used badly, tips into the surveillance that makes headlines.
 This is the real tension in the industry: the same data that coaches a struggling worker can also grind one down.

 It is also why automation keeps winning.
 When half your people quit every year and each replacement costs thousands, a robot that never quits starts to pencil out, especially rented by the month instead of bought, which is how a lot of warehouse robotics is sold now.
 The labor crisis is the engine under the whole industry.